adrian154/blog/blogposts/tls.md

 # S → C: Finished

 As the name implies, this is the last message sent by the server in the handshake.
-It helps the client confirm that the handshake was successful and has not been tampered with.
+It contains the HMAC of all messages sent up to this point, created using a key derived from the server's handshake traffic secret, guaranteeing that none of the handshake has been interfered with.

+*Only the decrypted message is shown.*

 <div class="server packet">
 <div class="segment" data-hex="14000030" data-name="Handshake Header">